opnfv/yardstick/docs/testing/user/userguide/09-api.rst

 /yardstick/env/action
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Description: This API is used to prepare Yardstick test environment.
 For Euphrates, it supports:

-1. Prepare yardstick test environment, including set external network environment variable, load Yardstick VM images and create flavors;
+1. Prepare yardstick test environment, including setting the ``EXTERNAL_NETWORK`` environment variable, load Yardstick VM images and create flavors;
 2. Start an InfluxDB Docker container and config Yardstick output to InfluxDB;
 3. Start a Grafana Docker container and config it with the InfluxDB.